mohalloran/MealsToGo/README.md

 # MealsToGo
-An App that lets you find restaurants  and their locations
+A React Native App that lets you find restaurants  and their locations